miketrumpf/event_eaze/README.md

 3. If you know what kind of event you are looking for, please feel free to put in a keyword!
 Keywords can be as general as music to something as descriptive as knitting!

-4. Take a moment to bask in the glory of these custom search results courtesy of the Eventful API.
+4. These custom search results come courtesy of the Eventful API.
 5. Feel free to click more info to see a more detailed description of the event.
-Watch out for html tags tho!
 When you get your fill of the description click close to hide the modal view.
-6. Once you see an event that you would like to attend click the save event and show bars button!
+6. Once you see an event that you would like to attend click the save event/show bars button!
 7. Viola!
 A list of great bars near your event's venue!
 Brought to you by Foursquare.
 How convenient!
 8. Scroll through the list of bars to find one that fits your taste.
 Maybe multiple bars do!?
 Feel free to save as many bars to your event as you would like.
 9. Congratulations!
 You have succesfully planned a night out.